Misterio77/drupal-12factor/README.md

 Run `composer install` to get the dependencies and scaffold the webroot files.

-Then run PHP dev server with `php -S localhost:8000 -t web`
+Then run `./serve.sh` to start up caddy and php-fpm.

 You can set up the site as usual; using either Drush (use `composer exec drush`), through the web interface, or by copying your existing data.